mgsloan/api-compat/README.md

-To use, do something this after loading ApiCompat.GetApi:
+To use, do something like this after loading ApiCompat.GetApi:

 ```haskell
 import ApiCompat.GetApi